-- Allowed mice with no movement in their lower limbs to walk with well-coordinated steps.
+The experimental drug allowed mice with no movement in their lower limbs to walk with “well-coordinated steps”.

 Scientists have developed a drug, called LM11A-31, which they claim could help paralysed people walk again.
 The drug allowed mice with no movement in their lower limbs to walk with well-coordinated steps and even to replicate swimming motions.